-The Data Protection Act 1998 sets out eight rules known as the 'data protection principles'.
+The Data Protection Act 2018 sets out seven rules known as the 'data protection principles'.
 These principles require the Council to handle personal information safely.
 The law explains that the Council must:-

 - fairly and lawfully process information,

 - process information only for limited specifically stated purposes,

 - use the information in a way that is adequate, relevant and not excessive,